HE Staff Digital Badge in UDL - Autumn 2021

 Since lots of the material on this course is delivered through multimedia, the course also requires a reasonably good internet connection capable of streaming video.

 Participants should put the key times and dates listed below in their diaries.
 All other course work can be done at times that suit (within specific time frames).
-You can download the full course schedule here.
+Feel free to download the full course schedule.

 Here are some some key dates: